gabrielegilardi/BinaryTree/README.md

 - Possible to create a new tree from a given sub-tree.

+- The stack and queue data structures are from [here](https://github.com/gabrielegilardi/DataStructures.git)

 ## Examples and Notes

 See *test_BinaryTree.py* for examples and *BinaryTree.py* for a few notes.